fricas/jfricas/INSTALL.rst

  :Wrapper Kernel: fricaskernel.py
  :Web service: webspad.lisp

-The whole trick is to put these files to the right places.
+The whole trick is to put these files into the right places.

 **INSTALLATION INSTRUCTIONS**